 Economic revitalization in underserved communities requires innovative financing solutions that bridge the gap between investment capital and areas struggling to attract traditional funding.
 The New Markets Tax Credit (NMTC) program has emerged as a powerful catalyst for transformation, channeling billions of dollars into low-income communities across America.
-Understanding how these tax credits function and their measurable effects on local economies reveals why this federal program has become indispensable for community development practitioners, businesses, and policymakers alike.

-Understanding the New Markets Tax Credit Program
+Understanding the NMTC Program

 The NMTC program was established through the Community Renewal Tax Relief Act of 2000 to stimulate economic growth and job creation in distressed communities.
 Administered by the Community Development Financial Institutions (CDFI) Fund, the program provides tax credits to investors who make equity investments in Community Development Entities (CDEs).
-These CDEs then deploy the capital into Qualified Active Low-Income Community Businesses (QALICBs) operating in designated low-income communities.
+These CDEs then deploy capital into Qualified Active Low-Income Community Businesses (QALICBs) operating in designated low-income communities.

 Direct Capital Infusion